mlaursen/react-md/packages/documentation/components/Demos/Button/IconButtons.md

 [@react-md/material-icons](/packages/material-icons) package for all the material icons pre-built as React components.

-Unfortunately, icon buttons are not ass accessible out of the box for screen readers as they normally do not have text within them.
+Unfortunately, icon buttons are not as accessible out of the box for screen readers as they normally do not have text within them.
 [Material Icons](https://design.google.com/icons/) is an exemption to this since their font icons are rendered based on the text content, but other font icon